- Don’t repeat yourself

 Originality is much prized by literary writers, as it should be.

 But before you go for the same spoken standard, ask yourself: What’s my goal as a public speaker?
 Is it to turn an original phrase?
 Or to draw people into my ideas?

-If that’s what you’re trying to do, certain formulas can be very helpful.
+If you’re trying to engage an audience, certain formulas can be very helpful.

 Just as repetition is useful in public speaking, “formulaic” statements can help your audience follow your reasoning, or just keep up.
 Examples of these statements include:

 - “In the next ten minutes, I’m going to talk about…”

 - “Now that we’ve looked at Topic X, I’d like to explore it’s impact on Topic Y.”

 - “By now, I hope I’ve convinced you that…”

 So, does that mean you should go out of your way to include clichés in your public speaking?

 But neither should you toss out a statement that serves a vital purpose just because it’s the opposite of original.